Elikill58/Negativity/README.md

 [Spigot/Bungeecord](https://www.spigotmc.org/resources/48399),
 [Sponge](https://ore.spongepowered.org/Elikill58/Negativity)

-2) Add to your serveur
+2) Add to your server

-On Sponge, you have to put the downloaded file on **/mods folder**.
+On Sponge, you have to place the downloaded file on **/mods folder**.

-On Spigot/Bungeecord/Velocity, you have to put it on **/plugins folder**.
+On Spigot/Bungeecord/Velocity, you have to place it on **/plugins folder**.

-3) **Restart** your serveur
+3) **Restart** your server

-A config file will be automatically generated (at /config/negativity for sponge, /plugins/Negativity for other).
+A config file will be automatically generated (at /config/negativity for Sponge, /plugins/Negativity for other).

-A new folder "lang" will appear on Negativty's config folder.
+A new "lang" folder will appear on Negativty's config folder.

 4) **Enjoy !**